A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: Methodology for Systematic Literature Review

 Once we established the venues to search, we developed a search string to query four electronic databases in order to identify appropriate studies from these venues.
-The databases that we considered were: IEEE Xplore, the ACM Digital Library, Springer Link, and Google Scholar.
+The databases that we considered were: IEEE Xplore, the ACM Digital Library, Springer Link, and DBLP.
 The development of the search string was primarily based upon key terms present in our formulated RQs.
 In order to ensure that our search string was robust enough to return as many relevant primary studies as possible, we empirically evaluated multiple search strings using a variety of derived terms.
 We compiled ten separate search strings with a variety of terms extracted from our synthesized RQs.
 Each string was evaluated for its ability to extract relevant studies for consideration.
-The results returned by each candidate string were cross-referenced with returned candidates from other search string combinations by one author to determine the most proficient search string.
-We found that the string \textit{("Deep" OR "Learning" OR "Neural")} returned the most relevant primary studies without returning too many erroneous results.
+The results returned by each candidate string were cross-referenced with returned candidates from other search string combinations by one author to determine the most proficient search string (see Sec.~\ref{sec:threats} for more information).
+We eventually found that the string \textit{("Deep" OR "Learning" OR "Neural")} was best suited to our search for the following reasons: (i) this is the most general search string of our candidates and returned the widest variety of papers, and (ii) we believe that the generality of this term limited potential bias introduced by more focused terms.
+In summary, we decided to make a trade off by using a more general search term that was likely to have a higher rate of recall but resulted in more false positives for us to sort through.